rupertgermann/image-crawler/memory-bank/progress.md

 **Next Steps (if applicable based on current task):**
 *   The application should be tested to ensure all Playwright-based providers are correctly loaded and functional with the new configuration structure.

+---

+# Bugfix: Provider Selection and Bing Warning (Ongoing - YYYY-MM-DD)

+**Objective**: Resolve issues where selected image provider is ignored and address Bing's full-size action type warning.

+**Implemented Features (Part 1 - Provider Selection):**

+*   **Provider Selection Override in `ConfigManager`:**
+    *   Modified the `getConfig` method in `src/utils/config.js`.
+    *   The method now correctly processes `this.cliProviderOverrides` (set by UI/CLI selection).
+    *   If a single provider is selected (and not 'all'), the configuration returned to `ProviderRegistry` will have only that provider enabled.
+All other providers will be explicitly disabled.
+    *   If 'all' providers are selected, the configuration ensures all known providers are enabled.
+    *   This directly addresses the bug where the UI's provider selection was being ignored in web mode.

+**Encountered Errors & Fixes:**

+*   Initially attempted to use `write_to_file` for `progress.md` which failed as the file already exists.
+Corrected to view and then edit/append to the file.

+**Next Steps:**

+*   User to test the application thoroughly:
+    *   Verify single provider selection works as expected in Web Mode (e.g., StockSnap, DuckDuckGo).
+    *   Verify 'All Providers' selection activates multiple providers.
+    *   Specifically test 'Bing' to check if the `Unknown full-size action type: lightbox` warning persists after this fix.
+*   If the Bing warning is still present, further investigation will be needed as per the original plan (e.g., adding more logging around `FULL_SIZE_ACTIONS` in `generic-playwright-provider.js`).